lishpr/tlog/_posts/2021-01-17-Redis-notes-2.md

 intset->length = 3;
 intset->contents = [1, 2, 3];
 ```
-Thus in memory, it is stored
+Thus in memory, it is stored as
 ![](../assets/redis-2/intset1.png)